Tag: knowledge

 Psalm 85:8–13; Amos 2:6–16; Colossians 2:1–5

 Speaking to people often seems to be a lost cause.
 First, many people don’t want peace.
 Actually, many people don’t want peace.
 Oh, they want peace from war (most).
 That often is the most common form of “peace” we use in everyday language.
-There is another one that is often used in Christian circles, usually used in the context of “being at peace.”
-Contented may be more accurate, but not always.
+There is another one that is often used in circles, usually used in the context of “being at peace.”
+Contented trust may be more accurate, but not always.
 However, peace is far more than no war.

 Except, for Christians and their Jewish “relatives”, the better phrasing should probably be, “know justice; know peace.”
 Or in more Godly language, “know justice; know shalom.”
 This is not a small distinction.